-Get lost in the small streets and you’ll find its hidden gems, like small sculptures, reliefs and window decorations.
-In the evening neighborhood is becoming even more charming with its many street performers.
+Get lost in the small streets, and you’ll find its hidden gems, like small sculptures, reliefs and window decorations.
+In the evening neighbourhood is becoming even more charming with its many street performers.

 Gaudi & Modernista Architecture

-His best known work is definitely La Sagrada Familia, on which he was working during the last years of his life.
-Church is still under construction, it’s financed by private donations and it’s planned to be finished in 2026.
+His best-known work is definitely La Sagrada Familia, on which he was working during the last years of his life.
+The church is still under construction, it’s financed by private donations, and it’s planned to be finished in 2026.
 There is a belief that George Lucas was inspired by the sculptures from Sagrada Familia for some of the characters in his Star Wars movies.
 Well, I’ve definitely found some similarities.

 Two residential buildings Casa Batlló and Casa Milà, both located on the fashionable Passeig de Grazia, are masterpieces itself!
 When looking to them you can’t stop wonder how he constructed them (especially when knowing that he rarely used any sketches), and the longer you are looking to them you are discovering more and more details.

 One of his masterpieces, located a bit outside the city centre is the Park Güell.
-It’s a good idea to book your tickets on line, because queues could be quite big in front of it.
-But, once you’re in, it is so worth of waiting.
-Here, his affection to nature is the most prominent, the architecture and the nature are forming the perfect combination.
-It’s a beautiful tranquil place with a great view to the city of Barcelona and its port.
+It’s a good idea to book your tickets online because queues could be quite big in front of it.
+But, once you’re in, it is so worth waiting.
+Here, his affection for nature is the most prominent, the architecture and nature are forming the perfect combination.
+It’s a beautiful tranquil place with a great view of the city of Barcelona and its port.

 # – La Rambla

-Although often described as a pickpockets’ heaven and an extremely busy street, I wouldn’t skip La Rambla because it has some very nice things to offer.
-There are a huge Joan Miró’s mosaics on La Rambla walkway, which are a great example of an official street art.
-La Boquería food market is also there and Placa Reial with a nice cafés, palm trees and lampposts designed by Gaudí.
+Although often described as a pickpockets’ heaven and a bustling street, I wouldn’t skip La Rambla because it has some very nice things to offer.
+There are a huge Joan Miró’s mosaics on La Rambla walkway, which are a great example of official street art.
+La Boquería food market is also there and Placa Reial with nice cafés, palm trees and lampposts designed by Gaudí.

 # Art and Museums

-Maybe it’s not the first thing coming in mind when thinking of Barcelona, but the city is one of the Spain’s art centers.
+Maybe it’s not the first thing coming in mind when thinking of Barcelona, but the city is one of Spain’s art centres.
 However, the fact that some of the best modern masters like Gaudí, Picasso and Miró lived here at some point, definitely marked the city.